 If it has been more than one year since the Notification Letter for the Rating Decision that you appealed, the time limit to respond to the Statement of the Case is generally only 60 days.

-These deadlines can be very confusing—an attorney can explain them in the simplest possible terms and apply them to your case.
+These deadlines can be very confusing—an advocate can explain them in the simplest possible terms and apply them to your case.

 You’re Having Trouble With a VA Disability Claim—What Now?

-If your VA disability claim hasn’t gone how you’d like it to, you can hire an attorney to help with your appeal.
-There are several benefits of hiring an attorney to help with your claim.
+If your VA disability claim hasn’t gone how you’d like it to, you can hire an advocate to help with your appeal.
+There are several benefits of hiring an advocate to help with your claim.

-When you trust a lawyer to help with your claim, you:
+When you trust an advocate to help with your claim, you:

 - Allow yourself to focus fully on your health: Dealing with a VA disability claim may get in the way of your recovery, as well as other responsibilities.
-When you let a lawyer take over the most important aspects of your claim, you may free up time and energy to direct towards your recovery.
-Whether you need treatment, rest, rehabilitation, or a combination of these, hiring an attorney can give you the space you need.
+When you let an advocate take over the most important aspects of your claim, you may free up time and energy to direct towards your recovery.
+Whether you need treatment, rest, rehabilitation, or a combination of these, hiring an advocate can give you the space you need.

-- Get the help of a seasoned, legally-trained professional: Experience always helps when it comes to disability claims.
-The attorney you choose should have ample experience helping veterans with their disability claims.
-Your lawyer will have training that could help with the administrative aspects of your claim.
+- Get the help of a seasoned advocate: Experience always helps when it comes to disability claims.
+The advocate you choose should have ample experience helping veterans with their disability claims.
+Your advocate will have training that could help with the administrative aspects of your claim.

 - Gain a second set of eyes: Errors in your appeal can be the downfall of your benefits claim.
-A lawyer represents a second set of eyes to spot any possible flaws in the case.
-In addition to the attorney, your law firm will likely employ paralegals and other professionals to help prepare.
+An advocate represents a second set of eyes to spot any possible flaws in the case.

-- Get access to the resources that a law firm offers: Clients can bet that their lawyer will utilize all available resources to secure a positive outcome.
+- Get access to the resources that an advocate offers: Clients can bet that their advocate will utilize all available resources to secure a positive outcome.
 Such resources may include investigators, experts, and support staff.
-Additionally, a firm may have easy access to medical professionals.
+Additionally, an advocate may have easy access to medical professionals.

-Still, the benefits you receive from hiring a lawyer depend on which lawyer you choose.
+Still, the benefits you receive from hiring an advocate depend on which advocate you choose.

 How to File an AMA VA Disability Appeal